chouseknecht/symfony-mariadb-nginx/README.md

 # symfony-mariadb-nginx

-A framework for building containerized [symfony](https://symfony.com/) applicaions.
+A framework for building containerized [symfony](https://symfony.com/) applications.
+Includes: PHP 7, symfony 3, composer, nginx, mariadb, and php-fpm.
+Run containers on your laptop while you develop, and when you're ready, instantly deploy them to the cloud for testing.

-Get started instantly developing in containers, plus get built-in tools for deploying and testing on [OpenShift 3](https://www.openshift.org/) or [Kubernetes](http://kubernetes.io/).
+Get started developing in containers without having to deal with all the configuration, plus get built-in tools for deploying and testing on [OpenShift 3](https://www.openshift.org/) or [Kubernetes](http://kubernetes.io/).

 Start with containers and deploy with containers, all within the same framework.
 No duplication.
 No wasted effort.